Karnak-Kid/N_Queen/README.md

-<h2>Description</h2>
+## Description
-This is an implementation of an N-Queens solver writen in C#, using a genetic algorithm, and visualized in a console application.
+This is an implementation of an N-Queens solver written in C#.
+It employs a genetic algorithm following the  Adam & Eve approach.

        _____ _____ _____ _____ _____ _____ _____ _____
       |     |     |     |     |     |     |     |     |